Most of you know that Dr. Christian likes to measure things. He is a true self-quantifier and technology has allowed him to monitor

 measured by the

-which measures calories burned by heart rate.
-The
+which measures calories burned by heart rate and steps.
+There is no

 good way to measure Anaerobic Calories burned during Hi-Lo Strength

 Training.
-The Polar H7 and Polar Beat software try to give a calorie
+The Polar H10 and Polar Beat software try to give a calorie

 burn during the